w-frank/w-frank.github.io/content/pages/about.md

 Title: About

 My name is Will.
-I'm an engineer and designer currently living in beautiful Cumbria, UK.
+I'm an engineer and designer currently living in beautiful Cumbria in the UK.
 My technical interests span embedded systems, digital signal processing, and control systems, particularly in the fields of audio, energy systems, and agricultural technology.

 I have a background in embedded systems and the research and development of scientific data acquisition and control systems, primarily for use on particle